CHM Downtown 1

 The Robinson Grand Theater opened its doors in 1913 with the help of its founders William Lafferty, Charles Alexander and Reuben Robinson of the Clarksburg Amusement Company.
 It was later renovated and enlarged in 1927 to appeal to contemporary designs and society of its time.
 Unfortunately, tragedy struck in May of 1939 when an air conditioner caught on fire destroying most of the stage and theater house.
 Luckily, it was able to be rebuilt by December of the same year.
 This was the place where many locals first saw classics like Jaws, Star Wars and the Sound of Music.
 The theater continued to show movies and host local events through the 1980s but later shut down due to other popular suburban multiplexes within the area.
 Thanks to the hardworking people of Clarksburg, the Robinson Grand Theater was completely remodeled.

 Nathan Goff Jr. hired architect Harrison Albright to design the Waldo Hotel in 1901, and when the Waldo opened in 1904 it was one of the most luxurious hotels in West Virginia.
 The Waldo Hotel was named after Nathan Goff Jr.’s father, whose home sits beside the hotel.
 The Waldo was built with the intent to entertain prominent guests in Clarksburg, and became the hub of social and political life.
-The Waldo Hotel currently sits vacant and is at risk of being condemned, however there are efforts being made to preserve and eventually restore the hotel.
+After serving as a hotel for many decades, the Waldo was converted into dormitories for Salem College and later, apartments.
+The building currently sits vacant and is uninhabitable.
+Debate over whether the hotel should be restored or demolished is a common topic in Clarksburg, and the building’s future is uncertain.

 This historic hotel was built in 1913 by Dr. Truman E. Gore, the brother of Governor Howard M. Gore, who served West Virginia from 1925 to 1929.
 The hotel demonstrates elements of neoclassical design within the Renaissance Revival style.
 The hotel quickly earned a reputation for elegance and it was the place to be for the leaders of the city and their guests during the boom years of the 1920s.
 Like many other downtown hotels, business declined in the wake of smaller hotels along the interstate.
 As fewer guests came to the city center, the building was converted into office space.
 In 1998, the structure was purchased by Steve Haning who worked to restore some of the original exterior features while modernizing the interior.
 The building is now home to a number of businesses and individual apartments.